I.

 b.
 Reflects the city in its entirety

 c.
-Overlooks many of Chicago’s attractive features
+Overlooks many of Chicago’s attractive

 d.
 Gives an overview of Chicago’s cultural life